Dr. Charles Hair | MD’S Long History With Livingston Memorial Visiting Nurse Association & Hospice

 Livingston wouldn’t exist today if it wasn’t for Dr. Hair.

 One of his first patients was Dr. William R. Livingston, a local physician and proponent of the “Twilight Sleep” method of delivering babies.
 Dr. Hair cared for both Dr. Livingston and his wife, Ruth Daily Livingston.
-At the time, of Ruth Livingston death, Dr. Hair discovered she named him in her will to be the executor of her estate.
+At the time of Ruth Livingston’s death, Dr. Hair discovered she named him in her will to be the executor of her estate.

 As he said, “Out of the blue,” he was in charge of a substantial legacy.
 That was the first pivot.
 Ruth Livingston wanted her estate used to fund a hospital in Saticoy.
 Dr. Hair recognized there wasn’t any need for a Saticoy hospital which led to the second pivot.

 There was one more pivot to come.
-Dr. Hair had read about hospice care.
-The idea intrigued him.
+Dr. Hair read about hospice care and the idea intrigued him.
 On a trip to England, he visited two nuns running hospice care.
 He became convinced of its value to patients.
 When he returned to Ventura County, he was a big supporter of adding hospice care to Livingston’s services.

 Rarely does one person impact Ventura County as much as Dr. Hair did.
 Livingston, as we know it today, wouldn’t exist without the genial, affable Charles Hair.
-He touched the lives of countless Ventura County residents, both directly and indirectly.
-He helped make the world a better place, and we’re grateful for that.
-Dr. Charles M. Hair.
+He touched the lives of countless Ventura County residents and helped make the world a better place.